-By William S. Ginnell and E. Leroy Toles
+By William S. Ginell and E. Leroy Tolles

 The destruction wrought by California's periodic and often violent earthquakes is a grim reminder that many historic and culturally significant buildings pose substantial risks to the life and safety of their occupants.
 In addition, the damage to our Spanish colonial and early American heritage—in the form of irreplaceable historical fabric, architectural details, objects, and decorations—increases with each new seismic event.
 California's historic adobe structures, which include missions and secular buildings, have been particularly hard hit by devastating earthquakes.

 Although we now understand a good deal about the behavior of modern reinforced masonry buildings during quakes, until recently little was known about the factors that determine how adobe buildings respond to seismic forces.
 In 1990 the Getty Conservation Institute undertook a research project to study methods for retrofitting historic adobe structures—minimally intrusive methods consistent with maintaining the architectural, historic, and cultural values of the buildings.
 The material most commonly used for retrofitting adobe buildings is steel-reinforced concrete.
 Its installation is extremely invasive and can result in the destruction of much of a structure's historic fabric in an attempt to save it (see When The Earth Moves).